 The Complaint Manager will inform, at regular intervals, the person(s) filing a complaint under this policy about the status of the investigation.
 Within 30 school business days after the date the complaint was filed, the Complaint Manager shall file a written report of his or her findings with the Special Education Director.
-The Complaint Manager may request an extension of time from the Special Education Director.
+The Complaint Manager may request an extension of time.